Shannen2020/Penguin_prediction/README.md

 # Web Based ML Model

+AI prediction brought to live by web app.

+Objective of task is to predict the species of penguin based on physical attributes such as flipper length, gender and place of birth.

-This is a project that runs an ML prediction model on a web app, Streamlit.
+This is repo runs an ML prediction model Streamlit.
 Hosted on Heroku.